-- libxml2-devel package (package name may vary) - openssl-devel package (package name may vary) - Tcl/Tk version 8 or later if you plan to build the GUI portion of Torque, or use a Tcl-based scheduler - cpusets and cgroups - cgroups are supported and cpusets are handled by the cgroup cpuset subsystem.

-It is recommended that you use --enable-cgroups instead of --enable-cpuset. --enable-cpuset is deprecated and no new features will be added to it.

-- boost version: 1.41 or later - libcgroup version: Red Hat-based systems must use libcgroup version 0.40.rc1-16.el6 or later; SUSE-based systems need to use a comparative libcgroup version. - libhwloc version: 1.9.1 is the minimum supported, however NVIDIA K80 requires libhwloc 1.11.0.
-Instructions for installing hwloc are provided as part of the Torque Resource Manager install or upgrade instructions. - if you build Torque from source (i.e. clone from github), the following additional software is required:

-- o gcc
+- libxml2-devel package (package name may vary) - openssl-devel package (package name may vary) - Tcl/Tk version 8 or later if you plan to build the GUI portion of Torque, or use a Tcl-based scheduler - cpusets and cgroups - NUMA-awareness uses cgroups, which include cpusets.
+Red Hat systems must use libcgroup version 0.40.rc1-16.el6 or later; SUSE systems need to use a comparative libcgroup version. - cpusets: libhwloc 1.9.1 is the minimum supported, however NVIDIA K80 requires libhwloc 1.11.0.
+If you need to install libhwloc and the corresponding hwloc-devel package, see Linux Cpuset Support. - --enable-geometry-requests is not compatible with --enable-cgroups.
+In addition, if --enable-cgroups is specified, --enable-cpuset is ignored. - If you are building with cgroups enabled, you must have boost version 1.41 or later. - if you build Torque from source (i.e. clone from github), the following additional software is required: - o gcc - ∘ gcc-c++ - posix-compatible version of make - ∘ libtool 1.5.22 or later boost-devel 1.36.0 or later

-- qcc-c++

-- posix-compatible version of make

-- ∘ libtool 1.5.22 or later

-- boost-devel 1.36.0 or later

-The state of the s Hat 7-based systems come packaged with 1.53.0.
+Red Hat 6-based systems come packaged with 1.41.0 and Red Hat 7-based systems come packaged with 1.53.0.
 If needed, use the --with-boost-path=DIR option to change the packaged boost version.
-See Customizing the Install on page 35 for more information.
+See Customizing the Install for more information.